Deer Park, Pasadena, Texas Dental Implant Dentures:

 Dental implants are very simple to understand.
 Dental implants are merely “natural tooth root substitutes”.
 The great breakthrough was discovering that bone can and will grow around titanium.
 The dental implants are simply placed into the jawbone where the bone will grow around the implant essentially locking the implant into place.
 Now the implant is secured rock solid in the jawbone.
 From there, Dr. Nugent can make the implant look like a tooth or utilize the implant to serve as an anchor point for an implant denture.

 In the case of implant dentures, a gold locator abutment “male end” is screwed into the implant.
 The denture is made to have a “female end” that holds a nylon housing that “snaps” onto the abutment.
 An awesome feature of the nylon housings is that they can be adjusted to different retention levels.
-The implant dentures are stable and secure.
+Dental implant dentures are stable and secure.
 Patients throw away their denture adhesives.
 Furthermore. the forces of chewing get transmitted down to the implants and stimulate the bone.
 This stimulation prevents the gum tissue and bone loss.
 Dental implants are the only treatment options that will preserve bone levels.

 Dental Implants with gold locator abutments